 - Written Expression and Comprehension – The ability to communicate information and ideas in writing so others will understand as well as the ability to read and understand information and ideas presented in writing.

 - Personal Skills – Must be a self-starter, self-motivated, organized, practices self-development and poses effective inter-personal skills leading to the ability to work effectively with a wide variety of personalities and at all levels of the organization.

 - Teamwork – Promotes cooperation in a team atmosphere while meeting team deadlines and responsibilities.

-- Physical Abilities – Employee is frequently required to sit, talk, listen and is occasionally required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms; and stoop kneel or crouch.
+- Physical Abilities – Employee is frequently required to sit, talk and hear and is occasionally required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms; and stoop kneel or crouch.
 (Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions):

 - Environment – Ability to withstand exposure to air-conditioned/heated office environment and low noise levels from office equipment and voices.

 - Associate’s degree from Community College or Technical School.

 - Five (5) years or more of Architecture practice experience.

 The statements herein are intended to describe the general nature and level of work being performed, but are not to be seen as a complete list of responsibilities, duties, and skills required of personnel so classified.
 Other duties may be assigned.
 Also, they do not establish a contract for employment and are subject to change at the discretion of the employer.